Akinwumi Ogundiran

 Akinwumi Ogundiran (born 1966) is the Cardiss Collins Professor of Arts and Sciences and Professor of History at Northwestern University.
 He is an archaeologist, anthropologist, and cultural historian, whose research focuses on the Yoruba world of western Africa, Atlantic Africa, and the African Diaspora.
 He was born in Ibadan, Nigeria, and migrated to the United States in 1993.
 He was Chancellor's Professor and Professor of Africana Studies, Anthropology & History at UNC Charlotte.

 Education

-Ogundiran received a BA, First Class Honors from Obafemi Awolowo University in 1988, followed by an MSc from the University of Ibadan in 1991.
-In 2000, he received a PhD from Boston University.
+Ogundiran earned BA, First Class Honors from Obafemi Awolowo University in 1988, followed by an MSc from the University of Ibadan in 1991.
+In 2000, he completed his PhD at Boston University.
 His thesis was titled Settlement cycling and regional interactions in central Yorùbá-land, AD 1200-1900: Archaeology and history in Ìlàrè district, Nigeria.